MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 - Not all log data is equal, and some resources will generate more log data than others.
 - Due to regulations and compliance, it's likely that you'll need to retain log data for some resources longer than for others.
 - You should walk a careful line between optimizing your log storage costs, and keeping the log data you need.
-- We recommend evaluating and setting up the logging immediately after completing a migration so that you don't spend money on retaining logs of no importance.
+- We recommend evaluating and setting up the logging immediately after completing a migration so that you don't spend money on retaining non-essential logs.

 **Learn more:**